Gregwar/gregwar.github.io/_drafts/why-robotics-is-hard.markdown

 # Conclusion

-This post is a subjective point of view but I hope it gives you some insight.
-Keep also in mind that having a final result that works is a quite satisfying feeling, so all those efforts are worth it!
+In my team, we try to master all the aspects of designing robots almost from scratch that eventually performs complex tasks, and this comes with a lot of difficulties.
+But getting the final functionning result is a quite satisfying feeling that makes those efforts worth it!